 One area where businesses often fall is their online forms.
 This should be a simple stage of a website, but confusion can often set in if a form is long or complicated.
 In fact, according to Baymard Institute, this is the reason almost a third of shoppers abandon a website.

-A smart way to improve web forms is to implement data validation tools, such as address verification, phone verification and email validation, which speed up the form-filling process and gives users the confidence that they have entered the correct details.
+A smart way to improve web forms is to implement data validation tools, such as address lookup, phone verification and email validation, which speed up the form-filling process and gives users the confidence that they have entered the correct details.

 Chatbots have become a popular UX tool for businesses over the past few years, and there are several good reasons for this.
 For one, they are a great way for users to get the information they need without waiting.
 Consider a customer going into a bran, store or office.
 They will, more often than not, be met by a member of staff who will be able to help them out, but online it’s often a different story, which can leave users frustrated and none the wiser when it comes to resolving an issue.